Home / Side Dish Recipes / Zucchini and Green Bean Sauté

 • Olive oil: Fairly neutral in flavor, but a heart-healthy oil that helps to sauté the vegetables evenly.

-• Zucchini: A mild sweet and bitter flavor, but it’s great at absorbing the flavors around it.
+• Zucchini: Sometimes referred to as courgettes, are a mild sweet and bitter flavor, but it’s great at absorbing the flavors around it.

 • Green beans: They taste earthy and green, but also have a very mild flavor.